cavalopazzo/shieldXL-PiSugar3-Plus-Case/README.md

 For the non-heat set version, the original case file has been altered to have 2.25mm diameter holes instead of printing M2.5 threads.
 Forming/cutting threads with a metal M2.5 screw will likely produce more robust threads than FDM printing.

-Also included is the power switch (required) and some knobs (optional).
+Also included is the power button (required) and some knobs (optional).

-Due to the tight tolerances and depending on many variables, the power switch may be too tall or too short.
+Due to the tight tolerances and depending on many variables, the power button may be too tall or too short.
 The fusion360 file is provided to allow for the quick addition or subtraction of a tenth of a millimeter to the lower, wider section.

 There are two knob models, one meant for the right two encoders and one 'lower' one meant for the left encoder which may sit higher than the others.